eloitanguy/jej/README.md

 The best model in terms of validation loss will be kept in the dedicated checkpoint folder as well.

+Our setup (for comparison):

+* i7-8750H (6 cores, @4.1GHz)
+* RTX 2080-MQ (8GB VRAM, used all of it here)
+* 16GB RAM (used under 8GB here)

+The complete reproduction takes 18 minutes on this machine, but may take significantly longer with less VRAM or less RAM.

+The scores for this reproduction are expected to be:

+* AE best validation MAE: 144.87 (against 144.14 for our original non-deterministic training).
+* XGB validation MAE: 139.56 (against 139.4)
+* Kaggle score: 149.60 (against 149.42)

 ## Training XGBoost models

 In the same manner as for PyTorch models, make sure to edit the config file to your liking before executing anything.